-Hi, I'm Lori.
-I'm a wife and mom of two kids.
-I've walked with the Lord most of my life, with seasons of ignorance, walking in the wrong direction, and dealing with the usual fallout from living in this world.
-I've known abuse, divorce, and a host of other hurts, as I'm sure many of you have.
-But again, like many of you, I still wanted to do good, wanted to love largely, to live fully, but it seemed to escape me, the minutes and hours of my days slipping blindly through my fingers, my relationships a mere shadow of what I somehow knew they could be.
+Hi, I’m Lori.
+I’m a wife and mom of two kids (and now a grandma!).
+I’ve walked with the Lord most of my life, with seasons of ignorance, walking in the wrong direction, and dealing with the usual fallout from living in this world.
+I’ve known abuse, divorce, and a host of other hurts, as I’m sure many of you have.
+But again, like many of you, I still wanted to do good, to love well and live fully.
+It all seemed to escape me, my life slipping away in the busyness of life, my relationships a sad shadow of what I hoped they could be.

 I saw my marriage begin to develop some serious cracks (the kind that eventually cause your marriage to break into little pieces).
 I was busy dealing with the chaos of life and, frankly, I wasn’t sure how to go about “building my marriage.”
 (You hear that term all the time, but no one really tells you how to do that, except perhaps to have a date night. ) I realized also that my mouth was tearing things up, expressing fears, doubts and generally being snarky (sarcasm actually can kill, a marriage at any rate).
 I carried emotional baggage that I wasn’t dealing with and I had no good models from which to learn.
 I knew I was in a mess, that I was a mess, but I really didn’t know what to do.